itscodemen/studentapi/README.md

  User has to pass the Filter String as ` "time= time_key"  `(Here time_key can be daily/weekly/monthly/yearly) in the URL.

  For Example = ` "\student?time=daily" ` (Here we are filtering based on data created in last 24hours or Daily Basis)

+ ### Date Filtering

+ User can now filter the data from the data based on the Date Created at and Date Updated at .
+ User has to pass the Filter String as ` "date= date_key" ` (Here date_key can be the date value) in the URL.

+For Example = ` "/student?date=2021-08-08" ` (Here we are filtering the data that was either created on 8th August or updated on 8th August)